Chinese influences on Islamic pottery: Yuan and Ming dynasties

 By the time of the Mongol invasion of China a considerable export trade westwards to the Islamic world was established, and Islamic attempts to imitate Chinese porcelain in their own fritware bodies had begun in the 12th century.
 These were less successful than those of Korean pottery, but eventually were able to provide attractive local competition to Chinese imports.
 Chinese production could adapt to the preferences of foreign markets; larger celadon dishes than the Chinese market wanted were favoured for serving princely banquets in the Middle East.
 Celadon wares were believed there to have the ability to detect poison, by sweating or breaking.
 After about 1450 celadon wares fell out of fashion in China, and the continuing production, of lower quality, was for export.

 The Islamic market was apparently especially important in the early years of Chinese blue and white porcelain, which appears to have been mainly exported until the Ming; it was called "Muslim blue" by the Chinese.
 Again, large dishes were an export style, and the densely painted decoration of Yuan blue and white borrowed heavily from the arabesques and plant scrolls of Islamic decoration, probably mostly taking the style from metalwork examples, which also provided shapes for some vessels.
 This style of ornament was then confined to blue and white, and is not found in the red and white painted wares then preferred by the Chinese themselves.
 The cobalt blue that was used was itself imported from Persia, and the export trade in porcelain was handled by colonies of Muslim merchants in Quanzhou, convenient for the huge Jingdezhen potteries, and other ports to the south.
+The Persian origin of ceramic cobalt pigment is often overlooked in historical narratives due to the common misconception that blue and white ware was a purely domestic Chinese innovation.

 The start of the Ming dynasty was quickly followed by a decree of 1368, forbidding trade with foreign countries.
 This was not entirely successful, and had to be repeated several times, and the giving of lavish imperial diplomatic gifts continued, concentrating on silk and porcelain (19,000 pieces of porcelain in 1383), but it severely set back the export trade.
 The policy was relaxed under the next emperor after 1403, but had by then greatly stimulated the production of pottery emulating Chinese styles in the Islamic world itself, which was by now reaching a high level of quality in several countries (high enough to fool contemporary Europeans in many cases).

 Often Islamic production imitated not the latest Chinese styles, but those of the late Yuan and early Ming.
 In turn, Chinese potters began in the early 16th century to produce some items in overtly Islamic styles, including jumbled inscriptions in Arabic.
 These appear to have been made for the growing Chinese Muslim market, and probably those at court wishing to keep up with the Zhengde Emperor's (r.
 1505–1521) flirtation with Islam.